 FRACGP DRANZCOG(Adv) MBBS(Hons) BMedSc

-Emily has particular interest in vulvovaginal health, vulval skin conditions, endometriosis, pelvic pain, perimenopause, GP-led Pregnancy care, and IUD insertion.
+Emily has particular interest in vulvovaginal health, vulval skin conditions, endometriosis, pelvic pain, perimenopause, and IUD insertion.
 She is, however, enthusiastic about helping women with all gynaecological issues including period problems and abnormal bleeding, polycystic ovarian syndrome (PCOS), adolescent gynaecology and family planning.

 Emily has gained valuable experience since 2007 in women’s health, working in obstetrics and gynaecology in diverse settings such as rural Bangladesh, regional Australia, and Melbourne.
 This has given her a wealth of experience in working cross-culturally and with minority groups.